www-codeblock-io/Sovereign/README.md

   # launch bitcoin-qt as a background job
   /usr/local/bin/bitcoin-qt &

-  # Sleep for 20 seconds to allow Bitcoin-qt to load.
+  # Sleep for 20 seconds to allow Bitcoin-qt to load and open its RPC port for connections.
   # Increase sleep time if electra throws connectioin error.
   sleep 20